johndev4/myLPU-HIMS/README.md

 # myLPU: Health Information Management System
+Since the pandemic began, school facilities have been underutilized due to the closure of most establishments.
+The purpose of this project is to help students, employees, and especially the clinic staff, to have the ability to utilize the school clinic in an online set-up by providing a health information management system for LPU, helping lyceans to get primary care.
+The project focuses on the development of a web-based system that will be accessible through a web browser on mobile devices and personal computers with internet connections.

 **The following technologies are used for the project:**
 1. CodeIgniter 4 Framework
 2. Bootstrap 4